 How does the Writing Center define “plagiarism”?

 We define plagiarism as any act of intentionally copying or paraphrasing material from another source without acknowledging that source.
 Material contributed by an uncredited writer and material downloaded from an essay mill site are also forms of plagiarism.
 We do not view incorrect source documentation as blatant plagiarism.
 As long as the student has attempted to document outside source material, even if the student has done so incorrectly, the student has not committed plagiarism.
 However, the student still needs to fix the documentation errors.
-For more information on Saint Francis University’s policies regarding plagiarism and academic honesty, please consult the university catalog or your student handbook (available in the Academic Affairs Office).
+For more information on Saint Francis University’s policies regarding plagiarism and academic honesty, please consult the university catalog or your student handbook.
 Students should become familiar with these policies as well as their instructors’ policies on plagiarism.